ngs-doo/TemplaterExamples/Advanced/README.md

-Examples of Templater usage in larger applications
+### Examples of Templater usage in larger applications

+Templater can be used for wide use-cases.